jvargh7/jvargh7.github.io/_projects/spouses.md

 ### Publications
-1. Varghese 2024 *Under Review* The association of hypertension among married Indian couples: a nationally representative cross-sectional study
+1. [Varghese 2024](https://www.researchsquare.com/article/rs-3865512/v1) *Research Square (Under Review)* The association of hypertension among married Indian couples: a nationally representative cross-sectional study
 1. [Varghese 2024](https://www.medrxiv.org/content/10.1101/2024.01.09.24300695v1) *MedRxiv (Under Review)* on Concordance of high blood pressure among middle-aged and older same-sex couples in the USA
 3. [Varghese 2023](https://www.ahajournals.org/doi/10.1161/JAHA.123.030765) *Journal of the American Heart Association* on cross-national comparison of spousal concordance of hypertension
     - This article has an Altmetric Score of >1000 (Top 1% of all published articles)